0Raptor/VeraCrypt-DrivePrep/README.md

 - create an exFAT partition containing the same installers and another set of instructions
 	- store the VeraCrypt-Container on this partition

+Optionally you can start the VeraCrypt-Partition-Encryption/ Container-Creation from the script.

 ## Linux

 ### Software that should be installed